Exploring the Diversity of Known Exoplanets#

 Learning Objectives

-2. Be able to download and open a data file from the NASA Exoplanet Archive into a pandas dataframe.
+1. Download and open a csv file into a pandas dataframe.

 Introduction#

-When we detect exoplanets (planets orbiting other stars), we most often have several of three direct measurables about those plants:
+When we detect exoplanets (planets orbiting other stars), we often obtain a subset of the following three direct observable properties:

-1. Their radius (formally, their radius relative to their host star),
+1. Their radius (formally, their radius relative to their host star’s radius),

 2. Their mass, and/or

-3. Their orbital separation (aka radius, for circular orbits, or semi-major axis, for elliptical orbits).
+3. Their orbital separation (aka orbital radius for circular orbits, or semi-major axis for elliptical orbits).

-The reason for this comes down to the detection methods used to find and characterize these systems.
+The information available comes down to the detection methods used to find and characterize these systems.

 1. Transit Method: In this technique, exoplanets are detected by observing the periodic dimming of a star’s light as a planet passes in front of it (transits) from our line of sight.
 By measuring the decrease in brightness during transit events, astronomers can infer the presence and characteristics of orbiting planets.
-This method provides relative radius (from the depth of the dip) and orbital separation (inferred from the length of an orbit, i.e., how long between transits).
+This method provides relative radius (from the depth of the dip) and orbital separation (inferred from the duration of an orbit, or time between transits).

 2. Radial Velocity Method: This method detects exoplanets by measuring the small periodic shifts in the star’s radial velocity caused by the gravitational pull of an orbiting planet.
-As the planet orbits the star, it causes the star to wobble slightly, which can be detected through Doppler spectroscopy.
-This provides an estimate of the mass (from Newton’s laws) and orbital separation (from the perio of the wobbles).
+As the planet orbits the star, it causes the star to wobble slightly.
+This wobble can be detected through Doppler spectroscopy, and it provides an estimate of the mass (from Newton’s laws) and orbital separation (from the period of the wobbles) of the planet.

 3. Microlensing: Exoplanets can be detected through gravitational microlensing, where the gravitational field of a foreground star bends and magnifies the light of a background star as well as any orbiting planets.
 The presence of an exoplanet around the foreground star can be inferred from the temporary increase in brightness observed during the microlensing event.

-In addition to these four, there are a number of other methods of detecting planets (such as direct imaging)!
+In addition to these four, there are a number of other methods of detecting planets (such as astrometry and pulsar timing)!

-It is common to plot detected exoplanets in the space of Mass vs. Orbital Separation.
-Here, we show one such plot, colored by the detection technique used to find the planet (follow-up observations may have been needed to compute mass or separation).
+It is common to plot detected exoplanets in the space of mass vs. orbital separation.
+Here, we show one such plot, colored by the technique used to initially detect the planet (follow-up observations may have been needed to compute mass or separation).

 The Mass-Separation Plot#